The Best Fiber Internet

 Award-winning customer service

-We found Verizon consistently topping customer service rankings from Consumer Reports, the ACSI, and J.D.
+We found Verizon consistently topping customer service rankings from Consumer Reports, the American Consumer Satisfaction Index (ACSI), and J.D.
 Power.
 It was the J.D.
 Power customer satisfaction award recipient in the East with full points on every metric.
 Verizon also topped with 70 out of 100 from ACSI and 69 out of 100 from Consumer Reports.
 These kinds of ratings are the best indicator of customer care.
 Because of Verizon’s optimistic scores, you can expect reliable performance, reasonable costs, painless communication, and clear billing.

 New customers signing up for Verizon are offered several promotional deals that could save you a lot of money.
 If you happen to be switching services while still under contract with another provider, Verizon will help buyout your contract up to $500.